dtiefling/libmtrandom/README.md

 Shared library that replaces C rand/srand with std::mt19937 implementation.

-This version is designed for UNIX-like systems - if no `srand()` was called, it fetches the seed from `/dev/urandom`, using POSIX API read it.
+This version is designed for UNIX-like systems - if no `srand()` was called, it fetches the seed from `/dev/urandom`, using POSIX API to read it.

 The Makefile is somewhat hacky because of -fno-pic.
 It yields a neat result that is both small and well optimized, but might fail for some compilers.